Stephen Poliakoff: Television and cinema

 In 2005, he renewed recent criticisms of BBC scheduling and commissioning policy, arguing that the reintroduction of a regular evening slot for one-off plays on BBC1 would provide the re-invigoration of drama output that has become a priority for the corporation.

 Joe's Palace was screened on 4 November 2007 on BBC One and Capturing Mary was screened on BBC Two on 12 November 2007.
 The Culture Show also screened a Poliakoff special, including an interview between Poliakoff and Mark Kermode and a new TV play, A Real Summer, on 10 November.

 Glorious 39, starring Romola Garai, Bill Nighy and Julie Christie, premiered at the Toronto International Film Festival in September 2009 and was released in the UK that November.

 In 2011, Poliakoff wrote a seven-minute short film, Astonish Me, to celebrate WWF's 50th anniversary.
 Starring Bill Nighy and Gemma Arterton, the film was shown in Odeon Cinemas in August 2011 and made available on the WWF website and YouTube.

 In February and March 2013, Dancing on the Edge, a five-part series which followed the fortunes of a black jazz band in 1930s London, was broadcast by the BBC, and also later won a Golden Globe.

 In November/December 2016, his seven-part series Close to the Enemy was transmitted on BBC Two.
 Close to the Enemy is set in a bombed-out London in the aftermath of the Second World War.

 Poliakoff wrote and directed Summer of Rockets, a semi-autobiographical six-part series broadcast by the BBC in June 2019.
-It is set in 1958, just as the UK is testing its first hydrogen bomb, and focuses on a Russian Jewish hearing aid inventor (Toby Stephens) who goes to work for MI5.
+It is set in 1958, just as the UK is testing its first hydrogen bomb, and focuses on a Russian Jewish hearing aid inventor (played by Toby Stephens) who goes to work for MI5.
 It also stars Keeley Hawes, Linus Roache, and Timothy Spall.

 Personal life

-Stephen Poliakoff lives in London and is married to fellow scriptwriter Sandy Welch, with whom he has two children.
-He was awarded a CBE in the Queen's Birthday Honours list 2007.
+Poliakoff lives in London and is married to fellow scriptwriter Sandy Welch, with whom he has two children.
+He was awarded a CBE in the Queen's Birthday Honours list 2007 and elected a Fellow of the Royal Society of Literature in 1985.

 His brother, Sir Martyn Poliakoff, a research chemist and lecturer, is a Fellow of the Royal Society, being, until November 2016, its Foreign Secretary and vice-president.
 He is also the presenter of a YouTube educational series on chemistry, The Periodic Table of Videos.

-Poliakoff's paternal grandfather, Joseph, was a Russian Jew who experienced first-hand the effects of the communist revolution in Russia from the family's Moscow flat across from the Kremlin.
-Near starvation after the revolution, he was given a government job as a district telephone inspector from an admiring commissar and he helped build Moscow's first automatic telephone exchange.
-He then fled with his family from the Soviet Union to the UK in 1924.